pchudzik/blog.pchudzik.com/content/post/2017/random-test-data.md

 ---

-Some time ago I noticed new library in our code base - [Random Beans](https://github.com/benas/random-beans) which as the name suggest is tool developed to easily create random data and random objects for testing purposes.
-Unfortunately we used it in the wrong way.
-Here's how we backed up from the the random test data to regain control over testing.
+Some time ago I noticed new library in our code base - [Random Beans](https://github.com/benas/random-beans) which as the name suggests is a tool developed to easily create random data and random objects for testing purposes.
+Unfortunately, we used it in the wrong way.
+Here's how we backed up from the random test data to regain control over testing.

 <!--more-->

 # tl;dr

 Don't use random data to populate objects with logic. <small>Thanks captain obvious ;)</small>.
-Random tests input is not good idea because:
+Random tests input is not a good idea because:

-* if with particular test input you expected specification to fail then its corner case and should be handled in dedicated and descriptive test case
+* if with particular test input you expected specification to fail then its corner case and should be handled in the dedicated and descriptive test case
-* if input doesn't really matter why not provide it in plain text for the sake of readability.
+* if the input doesn't really matter why not provide it in plain text for the sake of readability.
   If you really need random data why not [roll the dice](https://xkcd.com/221/) ;)
 * if tests will fail for some reason would you be able to reproduce input  which caused failure or will it be expected 'X' but got 'Y' and that's all?